toddthomas/astro-api/README.md

 }
 ```

-To help navigate in a big universe, you can filter your star search by constellation.
+To help navigate in a big universe, you can filter your star search by constellation (with some [caveats](#Caveats)).
 For example, get all stars with visual magnitude brighter than 3 in Crux, the Southern Cross.
 ```http request
 GET https://secure-springs-70266.herokuapp.com/constellations/crux/stars?limiting_magnitude=3
 Accept: application/json